 - Pipe verbose tool output to files; have the agent read tails / greps instead of full logs.

-- Add a “do not stop until” assertion block to every agent task template.
+- Add a “do not stop until” block to every agent task template (or

 Common pitfalls

-- Re-prompting “continue” without specifying the step number — the agent often restarts from step 1, redoing finished work.
+--max-turnsflag — the Codex CLI has no per-task turn cap to raise; the real limit is context/compaction. - Re-prompting “continue” without the step text — after compaction the agent often restarts from step 1, redoing finished work.

-package.jsonscript output — it WILL be matched as a stop signal in some configs. - Running a 30-minute build inside the agent loop instead of starting it in a separate worktree and polling.
+package.jsonscript — some configs match it as a stop signal. - Running a 30-minute build inside the agent loop instead of a separate worktree with polling.

 FAQ

-Q: Codex stops, I re-prompt “continue”, and it does the wrong step.
+Q: Codex stops, I resume “continue”, and it does the wrong step.
 Why?

-The plan list was truncated out of context.
-Re-prompt with the exact step text: “Continue from: Refactor src/auth/login.ts to async/await.”
+The plan list was compacted out of context, so “continue” has nothing to anchor to.
+Resume with the exact step text: codex exec resume --last "Continue from: Refactor src/auth/login.ts to async/await."

 Q: Is there a way to detect “stopped early” automatically?